Spain set to bring in Busquets to avoid Euro 2020 debacle - WHIZ News

 “We missed him,” Spain defender César Azpilicueta said.
 “We tried to make up for his absence, but Sergio is a key player for this team and we are happy that he is back.”

-Rodri Hernández played in Busquets’ position in the first two matches, a 0-0 draw against Sweden and a 1-1 draw against Poland.
-The 25-year-old Manchester City midfielder didn’t play poorly but didn’t excel either.

-Spain coach Luis Enrique hasn’t confirmed Busquets as a starter, but he had said the player was ready to play from the moment he rejoined the squad.
+Slovakia coach Stefan Tarkovic said Busquets’ return will be a big boost for Spain.

-“I expect Busquets will return to the side, to bring higher quality and calmness in the middle of the pitch,” Slovakia coach Stefan Tarkovic said.
+“(He will) bring higher quality and calmness in the middle of the pitch,” Tarkovic said.
 “It’ll be a challenge for us.”

-The Spanish soccer federation said Busquets was picked to speak alongside Luis Enrique at the team’s pre-match news conference on Tuesday.

-“Sergio is a very important player because of his experience on and off the field,” Azpilicueta said.
-“He is an incredible captain who helps the entire team.
-We all know how dominant he is in the midfield both defensively and offensively.”

 Azpilicueta himself may be another veteran called upon to help the Spanish squad as it faces elimination.
 The 31-year-old Chelsea right back has yet to play at Euro 2020 as Luis Enrique preferred to use Marcos Llorente in the position.